Compiled Master Game Guide

 During a round, each player will take three turns.
 Usually, you’ll do three actions on your turn, in this order:

 Action 1.
-Reveal Your order marker (Always)
+Reveal your Order Marker (Always)

 All three of these actions are explained in detail in the following sections.

 Action 1.
-Reveal Your order marker (Always)
+Reveal your Order Marker (Always)

 Now you may move any or all figures on your chosen Army Card, if you want to.
 Follow these rules for moving each figure: